8 Characteristics Of A Great Teacher

 Yes, all teachers are heroes.
 Now let’s move beyond the platitude to what this really means.
-Some teachers still have trouble showing any sort of vulnerability of fallibility.
-These teachers will expend immense amounts of energy hiding the fact they’re frustrated at something, that they’re upset or perhaps even angry.
+Some teachers still have trouble showing any sort of vulnerability or fallibility.
+These teachers will expend immense amounts of energy hiding the fact they’re frustrated or, worse, unable to keep up with the incredible demands of teaching.

 Why?
 Other teachers get tied into logical knots to avoid admitting “I have no idea what the answer to your question is.”
 But teachers who genuinely connect with students are the ones who aren’t afraid to show emotions in class, who can admit that they aren’t in fact the repository of all knowledge.

-Of course nobody want to be a wallowing, blubbering mess in class, but what better way to teach empathy than to give the students someone to empathize with when we’re having a bad day?
+Of course, nobody wants to be a wallowing, blubbering mess in class, but what better way to teach empathy than to give the students someone to empathize with when we’re having a bad day?
 What better way to foster collaboration and to teach that it’s okay not to know something than to say “I don’t know, let’s find that out!”?

 5. They’re technologically capable.

 The only time the sentiment above is acceptable is if it’s followed immediately by “…but I’m very willing to learn!”
 After all, we wouldn’t accept such weak rationalizations from students regarding their work.
-In 2013, as a profession, we lose credibility every time we allow excuses like this to go unchallenged.
+As a profession, we lose credibility every time we allow excuses like this to go unchallenged.
 Enough said.

 6. They model risk-taking.